philoubet/edges/README.md

    - For instance, water scarcity impacts might depend on both the supplier's and consumer's geographical context, assigning higher weights to regions with water stress.

 3. **Matrix Adjustment**:
    - The enriched C matrix now accounts for interactions between different regions and flows.
-For example:
-     - Diagonal elements (C_ii) still represent traditional characterization factors for direct flows.
    - Off-diagonal elements (C_ij, where i ≠ j) capture interdependencies, such as the environmental cost of resource transport or upstream emissions.

 ## Contributing